Academic-Labbook/alp/README.md

    - *Subscriber* is unchanged
    - *Excluded* is added (for keeping ex-users' posts, comments, etc. on record but not giving them access)
- - Overrides some default settings in the editor, such as to make images in posts link to their full-sized versions.
  - Hides some WordPress branding and news

 ## Labbook theme